michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 The full path names are concatenated at runtime because the [SD](http://arduino.cc/en/Reference/SD) library wants full path names.
 The `F()` macro uses macro named `PSTR()` that places its string argument in flash memory -- SRAM is precious, and there's no point in keeping constant strings there.

 I've even split the full path names into tokens to take advantage of the fact that the C++ compiler is clever enough to save only a *single* actual copy of each distinct string literal in the executable image, even if it appears several times in code.

 ...or so I thought.
-Imagine my surprise when I had a casual look into the compiled code and found this:
+Imagine my surprise when I looked into the compiled ELF file and found this mess:

 ![ELF hexdump showing string duplication](/assets/2013-10-20-string-merging-pstr/hexdump-duplication.png)

 Seriously?
-The same strings repeated over and over and over again?
+The *same* strings repeated over and over and over again?
 In *my* precious flash memory?
 What am I feeding this compiler all those wholesome, tasty cycles for?!

 At this point, someone feeling a lesser amount of righteous indignation than I might've just shrugged their shoulders and started compiling -- possibly by hand -- a global table of string constants or somesuch.

-But not I.
-This compiler was just being *lazy*, and I can't *stand* things or people being lazy at my expense.
+But not I. This compiler was just being *lazy*, and I can't *stand* things or people being lazy at my expense.

-Here is a refreshed on how the `PSTR()` macro (which is used by the `F()` macro) is defined:
+Here is a refresher on how the `PSTR()` macro (which is used by the `F()` macro) is defined:

     #define PSTR(s) (__extension__({static const char __c[] PROGMEM = (s); &__c[0];}))